 Then: "What if we all do?
 What if we all simply stop contributing to the problem.”

 May sound impossible, yet we’ve seen the answer, to some degree.
 During Covid lockdowns, when so many did so little, the Earth began to replenish Herself.
 Folks posted photos of clear skies, empty New York streets, mountains covered with greenery.
 Given the opportunity, the Earth began to re-green and restore.

-Now, with vaccines available and many places reopening, a lot of the old status quo has reemerged, including: "It's Monday.
+Now, a lot of the old status quo has reemerged, including: "It's Monday.
 Time to be productive!
 Mark off those to-do's.
 Go out and make a difference!"